 All the proposals will be looked at very carefully and a full assessment of their

 impact will be undertaken before any decisions are taken in February 2017.
-We are

 The budgets provided from Falkirk Council for the new Integration Joint Board for